Happa1/Unit4-Project/README.md

         conf_password = request.form.get('psw_conf')
 ```

-By using the post method, I receive the values input by user by using the 'request' library with 'POST' method.
+By using the post method, I receive the values input by user by using the `request` library with `POST` method.
-I imported 're' and used 'match()' module to verify whether valid email or not.
+I imported `re` and used `match()` module to verify whether valid email or not.

 ```.py
        valid = True